GoogleCloudPlatform/ruby-docs-samples/cloud-sql/postgres/activerecord/README.md

 ## Deploy to Google App Engine Standard

 To allow your app to connect to your Cloud SQL instance when the app is deployed, add the user, password, database, and instance connection name variables from Cloud SQL to the related environment variables in the `app.standard.yaml` file.
-The deployed application will connect via unix sockets.
+The deployed application will connect using Unix sockets.

     ```
     env_variables: